gbaliarda/dinamica-peatonal/README.md

 # Pedestrian Dynamics Model

-This simulation is based on the CMP model presented in the paper attached, `CMP_Model.pdf`.
+This simulation is based on the CMP model described in the paper `docs/cmp_model.pdf`.

 > An off-lattice automaton for modeling pedestrian dynamics is presented.
 Pedestrians are represented by disks with variable radius that evolve following predefined rules.
 The key feature of our approach is that although